pericoel21/allGuardsmanRPG/system/core-mechanics/pc-progression.md

 - If successful, save $ xp.
 The rest is wasted or wxchanged for wealth / connections
 - If fail, lose wealth / connections or just loose the XP

+To increase stat, pay the current tier + the next tier in XP.
+Luck costs double.
+XP to heal wounds?